 Written by theleague-ofshadows

 "Has my father returned from his mission?"
 She sent one last blow to the practice figure, sending its head tumbling to the floor with a thud.
-Her muscles were sore and her fire slowly starting to dim.
+Her muscles were tense yet her fire slowly starting to dim.
 She spent her mornings like this.
 Fighting.
 Practicing.
 Anything to kill the anger in her bones.
 The fire in her core.

 She had her back turned to the guard.
-He did not answer immediately, so Talia took time engaging other aspects.
+He did not answer immediately so Talia took time engaging other aspects.
 It was then that she lifted her shirt and replaced her bandages across her abdomen.
-She gritted her teeth as the light touch of her fingers resurrected the throbbing just above her ribs.
+She gritted her teeth as the touch of her fingers resurrected the throbbing just above her ribs.
 Her father was teaching her.
 Making her stronger.
-Absolutely kicking her ass.
+Absolutely humiliating her pride.
 But he was absent; his mission was running longer than planned.
 The League's leader had been gone less than four months, still, it was longer than normal.

 For that time, she was forced to train with a partner who enjoyed jabbing her in the side with the flat end of his sword and it hurt like the scorching hells.

-Talia finished replacing her bandages and put her shirt back on, knowing fully well that it smelled like sweat and exhaustion.
+Talia finished replacing her bandages and put her shirt back on, knowing fully well that it smelled like sweat and exhaustion, which had become her recognized scent.
 She put her father's sword back on the shelf and walked back over to the guard.

-"He will be returning within the hour and by then he expects you to meet him in the dining room, dressed only in your best.
+"He will be returning within the hour and by then he expects you to meet him in the dining room, dressed appropriately.
 His patience is thin and your appearance will soothe his mood if you look like your mother."
-The guard did not smile.
-He did not scowl.
+The guard did not smile, yet he did not scowl.
 He began to retreat, expecting Talia to follow.
-She slipped on her shoes and exited the battle room, locking the door behind her.
+She slipped on her shoes and exited the room, locking the door behind her.

 Talia found herself alone as she made her way to her chambers.
 These walls familiar as they ever were, held a certain dry feeling as she creeped to her room, silently.
-She did not hum to make the silence seem less haunting like she was told was expected of young ladies.
 She was a member of the League.